-7.1 COMMUNITY TRAILS
+7.1 Community Trails

-- 1. A community trail system should be generally developed as illustrated in Map 2 (Transportation Map).
+- A community trail system should be generally developed as illustrated in Map 2 (Transportation Map).
 Development in the Reinfeld Planning Area should not be undertaken in a manner that disrupts or impedes the connectivity of the broader community trail system. - 2.
 Connector pathways shall be provided between cul-de-sacs to enable pedestrian movement. - 3.
-Storm water retention ponds/swales should include a pathway along one side of the pond/swale area that can be connected to the community trail system.

-- 4. Trails shall be hard surfaced when along a collector or local road and may be required to be hard surfaced in retention ponds/swales, parks and natural areas. - 5.
-Trails shall be developed with a minimum width of 1.83 metres (6) feet to accommodate multiple users - 6.
+Storm water retention ponds/swales should include a pathway along one side of the pond/swale area that can be connected to the community trail system. - 4.
+The RM of Stanley may require trails to be hard surfaced when along a collector or local road, in retention ponds and swales, parks and natural areas. - 5.
+Trails shall be developed with a minimum width of 1.83 metres (6) feet to accommodate multiple users. - 6.
 Trails should include appropriate wayfinding and directional signage.